-As a measure of accuracy in processing payrolls, previous annual reporting provided rankings of all SUNY campuses as well as statewide rankings with other State agencies with regards to late separations and late hires.
-This data was compiled by the Office of the State Comptroller (OSC), but due to ongoing staffing and budgetary constraints, OSC has discontinued the production of the mid-year report card.
-Through the use of other available reporting tools, the Payroll Office is able to individually report that our number of late terminations remained at 3.
+As a measure of accuracy in processing payrolls, through the use of available reporting tools, the Payroll Office is able to individually report that our number of late terminations decreased from 3 to 1.
 This has significant impact on the resulting overpayment that a late separation creates, and the actions necessary for our office to recoup the overpayment.
-The number of late hires increased slightly from 22 last year to 24 this reporting year.
+The number of late hires decreased slightly from 24 last year to 21 this reporting year.
 This will be a goal to see this reduced even further over the next reporting year.
 Late hires result from a delay in a campus department submitting a COS in a timely manner, or a new employee not completing their new hire paperwork in time for appointment in the appropriate effective dated payroll period.
-This increase affects the amount of retroactive pay that is required to be calculated and submitted to the State Comptroller's Office.
+This affects the amount of retroactive pay that is required to be calculated and submitted to the State Comptroller's Office manually.